Federal Criminal Defense Lawyer

 - Securities Fraud

 Congressional Investigations Lawyer

-Though congressional investigations are not strictly federal criminal defense matters, being subpoenaed to testify before Congress is a serious matter than requires dedicated and well-qualified counsel.
-Testimony given in these investigations can, and often does lead to federal criminal charges including, but not limited to, false statements, contempt, perjury, and obstruction of committee proceedings.
+Though congressional investigations are not strictly federal criminal defense matters, being subpoenaed to testify before Congress is a serious matter.
+If you receive a congressional subpoena, you should consult with an experienced white collar defense attorney who can help protect your rights.
+Testimony given in these investigations is given under oath and false statements can, and often do lead to federal criminal charges including, but not limited to, false statements, contempt, perjury, and obstruction of committee proceedings.
 If you have been summoned to testify, or if you suspect you may become the subject of a congressional subpoena, please visit our website here for more information.